Sarwa Abdulwahid

-Sarwa Abdul Wahid (Kurdish:سرووە عەبدولواحید,Arabic: سروة عبد الواحد) is an Iraqi politician and former journalist from Kurdistan.
-In 2018, she became the first woman to announce her candidacy for the presidency of Iraq.
-She is the sister of Shaswar Abdulwahid, leader of the New Generation Movement and serves as leader of the party in Iraq's parliament.
+Sarwa Abdulwahid (سرووە عەبدولواحید سروة عبدالواحد) is an Iraqi Kurdish politician and former journalist from Kurdistan.
+She was the first woman to be a candidate for Iraqi Presidency in 2018 but failed to become the president.
+Sarwa Abdulwahid has been serving as the minister of environment in the iraqi government since May 17th 2026. and is an active member of The New Generation Movement.

 Biography

 Sarwa Abdulwahid is from Kurdistan.
 Abdulwahid graduated from the University of Baghdad in 1993 with a degree in Arabic languages.
 She went on to become a journalist and then worked as a teacher.
 In 1996, she presented a nightly political program on the Alhurra network.
 While a journalist, she reported that she was regularly subject to threats of false reporting by the Kurdistan Regional Government.

 In 1998, she started work in the Iraqi Council of Ministers working mainly on women's rights issues.

 Iraqi Council of Representatives

 In 2014, she became a member of the Iraqi Council of Representatives for the Erbil Governorate, serving until 2018 as a member of the Movement for Change party.

 During the 2017 Kurdistan Region independence referendum, Abdulwahid was publicly opposed to the region's move towards independence.
 Her position stood in contrast to over 90% of those voting in support.

 Abdulwahid was later expelled from the Movement for Change party after expressing opinions contrary to party leadership.